Updated: January 14, 2022

 Across all co-op programs, for any students whose work term is impacted by COVID-19, the minimum number of work terms required by the program will be reduced by one.
 If a student impacted by COVID-19 meets their program’s adjusted minimum requirement, they will be given a co-op credential.
 Each case will be reviewed individually as students have been given the accommodation to work remotely.

 Instructors are working hard to ensure students are not disadvantaged through the use of alternate assignments or formats.
-Please wait for your instructors to confirm what assignments and formats they have decided on.
-Once that information is available, any concerns should be discussed with and resolved with your instructor.
+Any concerns should be discussed with and resolved with your instructor.

 If concerns cannot be resolved between you and your instructor please consult your Program Counselling Office for support.Link to this tab